Change Is Streaming Toward the Village

 • December 4, 2023: VMS issued a request for proposal from 14 qualified internet service providers.

 • March 1, 2024: Eight potential providers submitted proposals.
-TGB’s recommendation requires the service provider to build and maintain the network, and provide internet service—but for GRF to own the infrastructure.
+TBG’s recommendation requires the service provider to build and maintain the network, and provide internet service—but for GRF to own the infrastructure.
 Only three are willing to agree to this recommendation and have sufficient scale to serve the Village.

 • April through August 2024: VMS staff provided updates to BAHC and GRF board, who then provided direction related to the project (closed session).